-- 24. Miss Forster on behalf of the guardian draws attention to the fact that Mr O was not always present at some of the more important events during the period of this bogus pregnancy, and she raises a number of other questions.
+[24] Miss Forster on behalf of the guardian draws attention to the fact that Mr O was not always present at some of the more important events during the period of this bogus pregnancy, and she raises a number of other questions.
 Some of them I think she raises a little unfairly insofar as they called for comment, and they were properly to be put to the witnesses themselves for comment.
-That is especially so in a case of this kind, where almost every explanation on the face of it is unbelievable. - 25.
-The obvious case made by those who would seek to persuade the court that this is something with which the Os must have knowingly been involved in, is that the facts are simply too incredible to believe.
+That is especially so in a case of this kind, where almost every explanation on the face of it is unbelievable.

+[25] The obvious case made by those who would seek to persuade the court that this is something with which the Os must have knowingly been involved in, is that the facts are simply too incredible to believe.
 It is too incredible to believe that two intelligent people could be taken in in this way.
-That of course is to beg the question with the enormous advantage of hindsight to the facts as they have now emerged and then to make the comment as I say, with the benefit of hindsight that these activities are simply beyond belief. - 26.
-As I say, I remain and have always remained highly sceptical of the whole factual edifice presented by the Os. - 27.
-On the other hand, I have listened to them give evidence and I have read their evidence.
+That of course is to beg the question with the enormous advantage of hindsight to the facts as they have now emerged and then to make the comment as I say, with the benefit of hindsight that these activities are simply beyond belief.

+[26] As I say, I remain and have always remained highly sceptical of the whole factual edifice presented by the Os.

+[27] On the other hand, I have listened to them give evidence and I have read their evidence.
 I found them extremely impressive as witnesses.
-I found that their accounts were in all material respects, completely consistent, both to the police, to the Local Authority, in their statements and finally in oral evidence.
-Indeed, the more detailed the questioning became (and they were subjected to very detailed questioning, both by counsel for the Local Authority and the children's guardian), the more convinced I became that they were telling the truth on the old-fashioned basis, that if you are inventing, it is simply not possible to think up answers fast enough to deal with the sort of detail that they were being asked to produce, in explanation for some of the events.
+I found that their accounts were in all material respects, completely consistent, both to the police, to the local authority, in their statements and finally in oral evidence.
+Indeed, the more detailed the questioning became (and they were subjected to very detailed questioning, both by counsel for the local authority and the children's guardian), the more convinced I became that they were telling the truth on the old-fashioned basis, that if you are inventing, it is simply not possible to think up answers fast enough to deal with the sort of detail that they were being asked to produce, in explanation for some of the events.
 I start from the position that having heard them and seen them give evidence; I am entirely comfortable that these two are honest witnesses.
-However, if the conclusions that I have come to rested entirely on that impression, I would be concerned, but they do not. - 28.
-There are certain facts, what I described in the previous case as smoking guns; facts and events which are in my judgment only consistent with innocent involvement.
-Firstly, the to be confirmed repeatedly?
+However, if the conclusions that I have come to rested entirely on that impression, I would be concerned, but they do not.

+[28] There are certain facts, what I described in the previous case as smoking guns; facts and events which are in my judgment only consistent with innocent involvement.
+First, the repeated trips to doctors, both in this country and indeed in Nigeria.
+What possible purpose or advantage was there to Mrs O continuing to visit the English GPs in order only for her lie to be confirmed repeatedly?
 It could only have sensitised the medical profession to what was going on and indeed, that is precisely in the event what happened.
 The GP surgery, to whom Mrs O took D, within almost hours of her returning to this country, took very little time to put two and two together and realise there was something very seriously amiss.